Dark Cloud on the Horizon: A War Story of Gor

 Lady Sela's whispered commentary still echoed in Arealius's ears: "Ambition and hubris, a potent mix.
 This young Ubar would do well to temper his zeal with wisdom."

 As Arealius closed his eyes, the memories swirled, transporting him back to that fateful day.
-He saw the determined glint in Marlenus's eye, the calculating gazes of the High Castes, and the subtle intrigue that wove through the gathering like a silken thread.
+He saw the determined glint in Marlenus' eye, the calculating gazes of the High Caste, and the subtle intrigue that wove through the gathering like a silken thread.

 Lady Sela's voice dropped to a whisper, her eyes scanning the gathering as if searching for potential eavesdroppers.
 "The young Ubar is under immense pressure, Arealius.
 The Initiates whisper prophecies of greatness, the Warriors clamor for glory, and the Merchants promise riches beyond his wildest dreams."